Dutch grammar: Pronominal adverbs

 Notice that in Dutch the last word op is generally analyzed as an adverb, not a preposition.
 Thus, the often quoted 'rule' that a sentence should not end in a preposition is strictly adhered to.

 Verbs

 Dutch verbs inflect for person and number, and for two tenses and three moods.
 However, there is considerable syncretism among the forms.
 In modern usage only the present singular indicative has different forms for different persons, all other number, tense and mood combinations have just one form for all persons.

-Dutch verbs inflect in these two main tenses:
+Dutch verbs inflect in two main tenses: